linuxus/conveyor-belt-deeplens/README.md

 ### View your project video stream via your browser:

 You can also view the project video stream via your local browser.
 1. Make sure that you are connected to the Lab WiFi.
-Please ask ith the instructor to obtain the credentials.
+Please ask the instructor for the credentials.
-2. You need to have Firefox browser on your local machine.
+2. You need to have **Firefox** browser on your local machine.
 IE is not supported for streaming video.
 3. Request your device streaming certificate from the instructor.
 This certificate is unique for each device.
 4. Once you have obtained your device's certificate
-5. In Firefox: Choose Options (Preferences for older versions)
+5. In Firefox: Choose "Options" (Preferences for older versions)
-6. Choose Privacy & Security (Advanced for older versions)
+6. Choose "Privacy & Security" (Advanced for older versions)
-7. Under Certificates, choose View Certificates
+7. Under **Certificates**, choose "View Certificates"
-8. Under the Your Certificates tab, choose Import
+8. Under the **Your Certificates** tab, choose "Import"
 9. Browse for the streaming certificate that you downloaded as part of registration

-*NOTE*: For certificate password, type "DeepLens" and choose OK
+*NOTE*: For certificate password, type "DeepLens" and choose "OK"

 You can observe the different types of object been recognized, labeled and confidence score with bounding boxes.
 The entire object detection abeling inference is happening on the device localy.